Minimum curvature flow and martingale exit times: Introduction and main results

 Returning to the minimum curvature flow as a flow of surfaces starting from $\partial K$, we see that points inside two- and higher dimensional faces remain stationary for some period of time.
 This behavior is analogous to the behavior of mean curvature flow of {\em non-convex} contours; see \citet[Figure~4]{koh_ser_06} for an illustration.
 We thank R.~Kohn for pointing this out to us.
 A similar phenomenon occurs for the Gauss curvature flow; see \citet{ham_94,cho_eva_ish_99,das_lee_04}.

 We do not have much information about the regularity of the value function $v$ in general, beyond the continuity assertion in Theorem~\ref{T_polytope} and the counterexample in Example~\ref{E_v_dicontinuous}.
 An exception is the planar case $d=2$, where we recover the standard mean curvature flow.
-In this case, for $K$ strongly convex with smooth boundary, \cite{koh_ser_06} proved that $v$ is $C^3$.
+In this case, for $K$ strongly convex with smooth boundary, \cite{koh_ser_06} proved that $v$ is $C^3$ (see also \cite{hui_93} for an earlier proof that $v$ is $C^2$).
 In general, let us {\em assume} that $v$ is $C^2$ inside each face of $K$, with just one critical point.
 If in addition $K$ has at most countably many faces, it is then possible to construct optimal solutions of \eqref{eq_vxD} where the intuitive notion that $X$ should fluctuate tangentially to, and remain on, the level surfaces of $v$ becomes rigorous.

 \begin{theorem} Let $d\ge2$ and let $K$ be a convex body with at most countably many faces.
 Assume the value function $v$ lies in $C^2(K)$.
 Assume also that in each face $F$ of dimension at least two, either $v$ has no critical point, or $v$ has one single critical point which additionally is a maximum.
 Then for every $\bar x\in K$ there is an optimal solution $\P\in\Pcal_{\bar x}$ under which $v(X(t))=v(\bar x)-t$ for all $t<\tau_K$.
 In particular,